-This third and final article will show that the key doctrinal idea in 1 John 1:7, 9 is cleansing or purification, not confession per se.
+This third and final article will show that the key doctrinal idea in 1 John 1:7, 9 is cleansing or purification with confession as the means for realizing temporal forgiveness.
 Moreover, the finished and completed aspect of Christ's atonement does not in itself nullify the necessity of purification for sin in the post-salvation life of the believer.
 Before the believer can operate within the framework of his royal priesthood and enjoy fellowship with a righteous God, he must first be cleansed or purified from sin.
 This cleansing takes place positionally at salvation, and experientially each time the believer admits his sin to God the Father.
-These principles are true in every dispensation, though the particular details of their mechanics vary.
+These principles are true in every dispensation, though some particular details of their mechanics vary.